 DIY Knit Pouf Pattern: easy home decor project

 Let me digress here just a sec…can we all agree that ‘pouf’ is a funny little word!?
-And it’s so widely used right now, that I felt compelled to do a little ‘pouf’ research.
+And it’s so widely used right now that I felt compelled to do a little ‘pouf’ research.

-The word ‘pouf’ can apply to a hairstyle, a headdress, a gathering of fabric and a low, padded footstool.
-Since ‘low, padded footstool’ is not nearly as fun to say as ‘pouf’, let’s march forward on our DIY Knit Pouf!
+The word ‘pouf’ can apply to a hairstyle, a headdress, a gathering of fabric, and a low, padded footstool.
+Since ‘low, padded footstool’ is not nearly as fun to say as ‘pouf,’ let’s march forward on our DIY Knit Pouf!

-But, all that being said, I don’t want to exclude anyone who might prefer to call the pouf a knitted footstool or a knitted ottoman…or a knitted low, padded footstool for that matter.
+But, all that being said, I don’t want to exclude anyone who might prefer to call the pouf a knitted footstool or a knitted ottoman…or a knitted low, padded footstool, for that matter.
 We are equal opportunity pouf-ists here.

-This first square pouf was made per the wishes of my daughter, who requested that I make it in a yarn that would blend in with her bunny Remie’s gray fur.
+This square pouf was made per the wishes of my daughter, who requested that I make it in a yarn that would blend in with her bunny Remie’s gray fur.

-Luckily, we did find a yarn that fit that order and this pouf was made in short order.
+Luckily, we did find a yarn that fit that order, and this pouf was made in short order.

-Materials Needed DIY Knit Pouf Pattern (pouf measures 21″ at it’s widest)
+Materials Needed DIY Knit Pouf Pattern (pouf measures 21″ at its widest)

-Some of these links may be affiliate links and I may earn a small commission off of the sale of these products to help defray the costs of operating this site, but the price you are charged is not affected.
+Some of these links may be affiliate links, and I may earn a small commission off of the sale of these products to help defray the costs of operating this site, but the price you are charged is not affected.
 You can see my full disclosure policy here.

 Just a reminder…all subscribers to Nourish and Nestle have access to the printable PDF of all knit patterns.
 Access it here or Subscribe here.